klowe27/beep-boop/README.md

   * Example output: ["Beep!", "Boop!", "2", "I'm sorry Dave.
 I'm afraid I can't do that."]
   * Example input: 30
   * Example output: [ . . .
 "I'm sorry Dave.
 I'm afraid I can't do that"]
+* Program assigns a random color to all remaining numbers in list.
+  * Example input: 3
+  * Example output: ["Beep!", "Boop!", 2] and 2 is assigned a random color.

 ## Setup/Installation Requirements